intelligent-environments-lab/utx000/reports/bpeace2-operation-check.md

 [b1]()

 ### General Notes
-Time between shipment and receiving is too little - RTC must have gotten damaged.
+Time between shipment and receiving is too little - RTC must have gotten damaged. _However_, perhaps we can use the time difference between FedEx arrival time and the wrong first measurement from the beacon to calculate the offset and therefore get the correct timestamp.

 ### Sensor Notes